 Tiffany’s development of ‘favrile’ glass is also an inspiration to all who love glass and my frequent use of iridescent glass is probably as a result of this.

-I am now also producing fused glass items to add variety to my work.
+I have also produced fused glass items to add variety to my work.
 These include bowls, dishes, wall hangings, ornaments, and vases.

 I am also a keen photographer and take all of the photographs of my work myself.